Help Document

 • Select Properties and select Success, Failure, or both; as directed in the table below.

-Account Logon Success and Failure
+Audit account management Success and Failure

-Audit Logon / Logoff Success and Failure
+Audit logon events Success and Failure

 Configuring audit policies - Manual configuration